Weekly Bulletin

 Please follow us on Facebook

 Wednesday, March 19 - St. Catherine field trip.
-Everyone is invited to join us to visit, pray and venerate miraculous Icon Mother of God "The Tender Heart" St. George Orthodox Church, Taylor, PA.
+Everyone is invited to join us to visit, pray and venerate miraculous Icon Mother of God "The Tender Heart" St. George Orthodox Church, 743 S. Keyser Ave.
+Taylor, PA.
 We will leave from the church at 3:00 PM.
 Please see Fr.
 Zenoviy or Paulette for the sign up list.
+The service will start at 6:00 PM it's about 2 hour and 30 minute drive from Ithaca.
+Before the service the priest will tell us about the icon.
+And after the service you will be anointed with holy oil.

 When you write your will, won't you please remember St. Catherine's Church?
 Such a gift will live forever as our church minister to our spiritual needs and others It's an investment in the Gospel of our Lord and life eternal